Three offers 5G home broadband with the 5G Hub router, average download speeds of 150Mbps & the first 3 months free.

 Three 5G Hub Router

-When you sign up for Three’s 5G home broadband, you’ll receive a 5G Hub router.
-This is a small device that you’ll just need to plug in to a power socket inside your home.
-It picks up a 5G signal from Three’s network and converts it into a wi-fi network that your other devices can connect to.
+When you sign up for Three’s 5G home broadband, you’ll receive their 5G Hub router.
+This is a small device that you’ll need to plug in to a power socket inside your home.
+It picks up a 5G signal from Three’s network and converts it into a regular wi-fi network that your other devices can use.

 In terms of how your other devices interact with the 5G Hub, it’s no different to using a traditional fibre broadband service.
-Your 5G Hub router plays the same role as your fibre broadband router.
-You can still connect all of your devices to it including your laptop, tablet, smartphone, smart TV, games console and other smart home devices.
-You can also use all of the normal apps and services that you’re used to on it.
+Your 5G Hub router plays the same role as a traditional fibre broadband router and produces a regular wi-fi network that your other devices can connect to.
+This includes your laptop, tablet, smartphone, smart TV, games console and other smart home devices.
+You can also use all of the normal apps and services that you’re used to.

 The following table shows the technical specifications of Three’s 5G Hub router: